department-of-veterans-affairs/va.gov-team/products/disability/526ez/toxic-exposure.md

 ### Second Release

-After the initial release, there are some content and component updates to implement.
+After the initial release, there are more content and component updates to implement.
 This includes:

 1. Content updates on radio button choices for the first "service connection" screen
 2. Content and component updates on second "service connection" screen following from "service connection" radio button choices 2-4